 Tetracycline is a protein synthesis inhibitor.
 Tetracycline bind the 30s ribosomal subunit, preventing the aminoacyl-tRNA from attaching to the A site.
 Consequently, protein synthesis is inhibited.
-Resistance to tetracycline arises from loss of cell wall permeability, tetracycline efflux, ribosome protection and tetracycline modification.
+Resistance to tetracycline arises from loss of cell wall permeability, tetracycline efflux, ribosome protection and Tetracycline modification.

 Tetracycline is used to study transcriptional activation.
-Knowledge of tetracycline led to the development of a popular inducible expression system in eukaryotic cells known as Tet-Off and Tet-On.
+Knowledge of Tetracycline led to the development of a popular inducible expression system in eukaryotic cells known as Tet-Off and Tet-On.
 Tetracycline is also used in multidrug resistance studies and in cell culture applications as a selective agent.
 Additionally, it promotes expression of the P450 proteins.

-Tetracycline HCl inhibits bacterial growth in gram-positive and gram-negative bacteria by disrupting codon-anticodon interactions at the ribosome, thus blocking protein synthesis.
+|Mechanism of Action||Tetracycline HCl inhibits bacterial growth in Gram-positive and Gram-negative bacteria by disrupting codon-anticodon interactions at the ribosome, thus blocking protein synthesis.
 Specifically, tetracycline binds to a single site on the 30S ribosomal subunit and inhibit protein synthesis by blocking the attachment of charged aminoacyl-tRNA to the A site on the ribosome.
 Thus, they prevent introduction of new amino acids to the nascent peptide chain.

-|Spectrum||Tetracycline HCl is a broad-spectrum antibiotic, effective against both gram-positive, gram-negative bacteria, and mycoplasma.
+|Spectrum||Tetracycline HCl is a broad-spectrum antibiotic, effective against both Gram-positive, Gram-negative bacteria, and mycoplasma.
 A few species of bacteria display intrinsic resistance to tetracycline, including Pseudomonas aeruginosa.
 Acquired (as opposed to inherent) resistance has proliferated in many pathogenic organisms and greatly eroded the versatility of Tetracycline derivatives.
 Resistance amongst Staphylococcus, Streptococcus, Neisseria gonorrhoeae, and members of the Enterobacteriaceae is now quite common.
 Tetracyclines show activity against protozoan parasites as well.|

 |Impurity Profile||4-Epitetracycline: Not more than 3.0%

 Anhydrotetracycline: Not more than 0.5%